ko1nksm/shdotenv/README.md

   -n  List environment variable names only
   -v  List environment variable values only
-  -p  Append "export" prefix to environment variable names
+  -p  Append "export" prefix to environment variable names -s  Empty string instead of error if name is missing

   This will be output after the .env files is loaded.
 If you do not want to load it, specify "-e /dev/null".
 This is similar to "export", "env"